Bazaar: In art and literature – Orientalism

 During the 18th and 19th centuries, Europeans conquered and excavated parts of North Africa and the Levant.
 These regions now make up what is called the Middle East, but in the past were known as the Orient.
-Europeans sharply divided peoples into two broad groups – the European West and the East or Orient; us and the other.
+Europeans sharply divided peoples into two broad groups – the European West (the Occident, ultimately from the Latin language) and the East (or Orient); us and the other.
 Europeans often saw Orientals as the opposite of Western civilization; the peoples could be threatening- they were "despotic, static and irrational whereas Europe was viewed as democratic, dynamic and rational."
 At the same time, the Orient was seen as exotic, mysterious, a place of fables and beauty.
 This fascination with the other gave rise to a genre of painting known as Orientalism.
 A proliferation of both Oriental fiction and travel writing occurred during the early modern period.

-Subject matter
+Subject-matter

 Many of these works were lavishly illustrated with engravings of every day scenes of Oriental lifestyles, including scenes of market places and market trade.
 Artists focused on the exotic beauty of the land – the markets, caravans and snake charmers.
 Islamic architecture also became favorite subject matter.
 Some of these works were propaganda designed to justify European imperialism in the East, however many artists relied heavily on their everyday experiences for inspiration in their artworks.
 For example, Charles D'Oyly, who was born in India, published the Antiquities of Dacca featuring a series of 15 engraved plates of Dacca [now Dhaka, Bangladesh] featuring scenes of markets, commerce, buildings and streetscapes.
 European society generally frowned on nude painting – but harems, concubines and slave markets, presented as quasi-documentary works, satisfied European desires for pornographic art.
 The Oriental female wearing a veil was a particularly tempting subject because she was hidden from view, adding to her mysterious allure.